-It is expected that students will identify their graduate laboratory and mentor by the end of the third rotation (usually the end of April).
+It is expected that students will identify their graduate laboratory and mentor by the end of the third rotation.
 In exceptional circumstances, a student who has not identified a laboratory by this time will be allowed (with permission of the Theme Director) to do an additional rotation in the summer.

 2013 - 2014 Lab Rotation and Poster Session Dates:

 Lab Rotation 1: August 26 - November 20

 Lab Rotation 2: November 21 - February 26

 Lab Rotation 3: February 27 - May 28